EHX Big Muff Pi Replicas

 This is sort of a blend between the Violet Ram’s Head version and the Late 70’s (3rd) version.
 More of an overdrive sound to it than the thick fuzz than some versions have.

-Note: GGG was involved with building a pedal by Sandford and Sonny called the Blue Beard bass distortion.
-This “Tuned Version” is somewhat similar to the Blue Beard, but it is not a Blue Beard.
-There are some subtle differences in the tone and it is in a smaller box.
-This is an excellent distortion for bass or guitar or synth, but this project should not be considered a kit for a Blue Beard pedal.
+Note: GGG was involved with building a pedal by Sanford and Sonny called the Blue Beard bass distortion.
+This “Tuned Version” is a replica using the same part values as the Blue Beard, but it is not a Blue Beard.
+There may be tone differences due to the PCB layout and kit part selection.
+This is an excellent distortion for bass or guitar or synth.

 Here’s a schematic of the early 80’s version with a tone control bypass switch.
 This version is not necessarily covered in this project, but you may be able to work it into the project with a little ingenuity.
 The tone control bypass might be very useful if you wanted to follow the BMP with the EQ pedal of your choice.
 This is always a great way to increase the flexibility and fine tune the tone of any distortion pedal.